rked for Unichem PLC as a Locum Pharmacist throughout Devon, Cornwall & Somerset.

 The Cabo Express was sold on the 1st November 2016.

-have a DEFIANT 27 TC which will soon start operations in January 2019.
+have a DEFIANT 27 TC Catamaran which started operations in January 2019.

 PLYMOUTH FACT FILE